Brian

 and integration

-with hopes of being selected for an astronaut position with NASA.
-The
+Through the years, I've applied for an astronaut position with NASA.

 Air